Gertrude O'Brady: Return to the United States

 In 1949, O'Brady went to Manhattan.
 Critics in Manhattan initially weren't enthusiastic about her first show in the city but changed their opinions after seeing her new style.
 O'Brady expressed a wish to travel the United States during this time, but after exhibiting her work in Manhattan she stopped making art and retired to a convent.
 Jakovsky tried to find O'Brady, but found no success in this endeavor.
 O'Brady died in 1978.

 Legacy

 Jakovsky called O'Brady "the meteor of naïve painting" and considered her an equal to Douanier Rousseau.
 O'Brady was also called "the Arthur Rimbaud of painting".
-Jakovsky also called O'Brady “the only great painter of the New World.”
-While Maximilien Gauthier predicted that O'Brady would become a “great name in the history of art.”
-French critics have compaired O'Brady's works before she was placed in a concentration camp to Douanier, and her ones after to Fouquet’s.
+Jakovsky also called O'Brady "the only great painter of the New World."
+While Maximilien Gauthier predicted that O'Brady would become a "great name in the history of art."
+French critics have compared O'Brady's works before she was placed in a concentration camp to Douanier, and her ones after to Fouquet's.

 In 2025, some of O'Brady's works were shown at the Lille Métropole Musée d’art moderne as part of their Modigliani Picasso and the Voices of Modernity from the LaM Museum exhibition.